 Police officers and firefighters are required to work their regularly scheduled shifts on holidays with scheduling at the discretion of the Department Head.
 All Full-Time police officers and firefighters will be paid straight time for the holiday in addition to his/her regular pay.
-(40 hr wk=8hrs., 48 hr. wk = 12hrs.).
+(40 hrs. wk.=8hrs., 48 hrs. wk. = 12hrs.).
 Any fulltime police officer or firefighter working during the 24 hours of the holiday (midnight to midnight) will receive time and one-half compensation for the time worked.

-Holidays:

-New Year's Day Martin Luther King Day President's Day Memorial Day Independence Day Labor Day Columbus Day (January 1)

-(3rd Monday of January)

-(3rd Monday of February)

-(Last Monday of May)

-(July 4)

-(1st Monday of September)

-(2nd Monday of October)

-Veterans' Day (November 11)

-Thanksgiving Day (4th Thursday of November)

-Thanksgiving Friday

-Christmas Day (December 25)

-All holidays will be observed on the day designated by the Federal Government or as approved by the Select Board.
+Holidays: New Year's Day (January 1) Martin Luther King Day (3rd Monday of January) President's Day (3rd Monday of February) (Last Monday of May) Memorial Day Independence Day (July 4) Labor Day (1st Monday of September) Columbus Day (2nd Monday of October) Veterans' Day (November 11) Thanksgiving Day (4th Thursday of November) Thanksgiving Friday Christmas Day (December 25) All holidays will be observed on the day designated by the Federal Government or as approved by the Select Board.